tomaka/luawrapper/README.md

 ### How to use it?
 This is a headers-only library.
-Simply include the file `include/LuaContext.hpp` in your code, and you can use the `LuaContext` class.
+Simply add the `include` directory to your include paths, and you can use the `LuaContext` class.
-You can also just copy-paste it into your own source code if you don't want to modify your include paths.
+You can also just copy-paste the files into your own project if you don't want to modify your include paths.

 The `include/misc/exception.hpp` file is required only for VC++.